MicrosoftDocs/VBA-Docs/api/PowerPoint.SetEffect.md

 # SetEffect object (PowerPoint)

 Represents a set effect for an animation behavior.
-You can use the **SetEffect** object to set the value of a property.
+Use the **SetEffect** object to set the value of a property.

 ## Remarks